Thursday, June 27, 2013

 Review

 As ambitious, dark and downright scary as THE BLACK CAULDRON is, I consider this animated feature imperfect and disappointing to fantasy fans.
-The film has many problems with the story and characters.
-It includes the main protagonist, Taran, who is arrogant and a bit of a fool.
-Princess Eilowny, sure, she's an interesting character, but we don't see her kingdom.
-On the positive side, I compliment the film for the dark atmosphere, the animation and the music score by Elmer Bernstein.
-I find Taran's companion Gurgi - who acts like Gollum from Lord of the Rings - is a character I sympathise with because people find him a nuisance.
+The film has many problems with its story and characters due to being rushed and poorly developed.
+It includes the main protagonist, Taran, who is arrogant and a bit of a fool and Princess Eilowny, an interesting character but somewhat underdeveloped, and we don't see her kingdom.
+On the positive side, I compliment the film for its dark atmosphere, stunning animation and terrific music score by Elmer Bernstein.
+I find Taran's companion Gurgi - who acts like Gollum from Lord of the Rings - is a character I sympathise with despite him being annoying because people find him a nuisance.
 Gurgi is a poor and lonely creature who wants to have friends.

-One more thing in THE BLACK CAULDRON we mustn't forget about is the antagonist, The Horned King, who is probably the scariest-looking Disney villain.
-John Hurt did a remarkable job of doing that eerie voice for the character, and no one has ever mentioned Hurt for portraying that menace.
+One more thing in THE BLACK CAULDRON we mustn't forget about is the antagonist, The Horned King, who is probably the scariest-looking and most sinister Disney villain ever brought to the screen.
+John Hurt did a remarkable job of voicing the character.
+No one has ever mentioned Hurt for portraying that villain.
+His eerie vocals bring an even more menacing touch to the character.

-THE BLACK CAULDRON does not quite meet the benchmark of other Disney classics.
+THE BLACK CAULDRON does not quite meet the benchmark of other Disney classics, but it's nice to know that the studio is trying to make a much darker film.
+Still, it would have worked better if it appealed to teenagers and young adults had it not been altered for young children.
 I would stick to the other cult-animated Disney films like Atlantis and Treasure Planet.

 Star rating: (3/5) Average